ShaneIsrael/hexo_blog/source/_posts/my-ford-focus-rs.md

 My initial impressions with the car were pure shock and awe.
 Shock in that I still couldn't believe I was driving a Focus RS 4.5 hours home.
 It was definitely one of the most fun cross state trips I have ever done.
 The amount of power the car put out was insane, it pulled you to your seat when you stepped on it.
 Having never owned a car with that much power it took me a good 2 hours into the trip before I wasn't nervous every time I stepped on the throttle.

 The next couple months up into winter I really got to know the car, every single morning I got into the car and drove to work were probably the best parts of the day.
-The car never stopped being a thrill to drive and still hasn't too this day _albeit its only been 6_ but I don't imagine that will change anytime soon.
+The car never stopped being a thrill to drive and still hasn't too this day _albeit its only been 6 months_ but I don't imagine that will change anytime soon.

 ## Power Upgrades